mDenissk/Unix-Project/README.md

 * All-time peak

 “Right now” field shows how much users were at current hour at 00 minutes (**:00).
 I have data history which saves last 10 records.
-And using in this data history field “Right now” I create graph.
+Using in this data history field “Right now” I create graph.